 East Wilson Bridge Road Rezoning & Project Updates

-Demolition begins in August 2022 for Worthington Community Improvement Corporation Owned Properties
+Demolition complete for Worthington Community Improvement Corporation Owned Properties

-Four houses owned by the Worthington Community Improvement Corporation (CIC) along East Wilson Bridge Road are scheduled to be demolished in August 2022.
+Four houses owned by the Worthington Community Improvement Corporation (CIC) along East Wilson Bridge Road were demolished in August 2022.
 This includes the structures located at 127, 133, 139, and 145 E. Wilson Bridge Road.

 These houses were rezoned in 2021 from the R-10 District, Low-Density Residential to WBC-2 District, Professional Office.
 The rezoning along a portion of East Wilson Bridge Road was approved by City Council to align with the City's Wilson Bridge Road Study recommendations.
 The Study recommends a mix of uses to foster economic growth in the area.
 After extensive public input, City Council adopted Wilson Bridge Corridor Zoning in 2016 to create new zoning districts and development standards for the Wilson Bridge Road corridor.

 City Council voted at its March 21, 2022 meeting to update the Planning & Zoning Code, Repairs & Maintenance section of Chapter 1151 Nonconforming Uses and Chapter 1181 Wilson Bridge Corridor Districts, to lessen the impact of the nonconforming uses of properties throughout the City and primarily within the Wilson Bridge Road Corridor affected by the rezoning of the southside of E. Wilson Bridge Rd.

 Prior to the vote, the Municipal Planning Commission reviewed and recommended the approval.